St Helena Island Discovery

 - Written Proof of Medical Insurance covering aeromedical evacuation up to £175,000 is required by St Helena authorities when entering St Helena.

 - Prices for sightseeing, park and entrance fees may be changed without prior notice.
-This is beyond our control and any increase levied will be for the traveller’s account.
+This is beyond our control, and any increase levied will be for the traveller’s account.

 Reviews

-Margot Wood - 21 to 28 January 2023
+Margot Wood - 21 - 28 January 2023

 "Just want to thank you again for an absolutely fabulous trip!
 Every single day was a pure delight!